daniel570/zesty-challenge/README.md

 ## Getting Started

-To get started with the project, follow the steps below:
+To get started with the Doctor, follow the steps below:

 1. Clone the repository to your local machine - `git clone git@github.com:daniel570/zesty-challenge.git`

 2. Navigate to the project directory.

-3. Set environment variables for AWS cli, to be used by the app (you may use dummy values for ID and key since this is a local DB): export AWS_ACCESS_KEY_ID="" export AWS_SECRET_ACCESS_KEY="" export AWS_REGION="us-east-1"
+3. Set environment variables for AWS cli credentials, to be used by the app (you may use dummy values for ID and key since this is a local DB): export AWS_ACCESS_KEY_ID="" export AWS_SECRET_ACCESS_KEY="" export AWS_REGION="us-east-1"